vedi/knowledge-base/src/documents/ios/profile/Profile_MainClasses.html.md

 **A `Score` contains the following elements:**

-- `leaderboard`: leaderboard containing this score
+- `leaderboard`: the leaderboard containing this score

-- `rank`: a position of this score in the leaderboard
+- `rank`: the position of this score in the leaderboard

-- `player`: an owner of this score
+- `player`: the owner of this score

-- `value`: a value of this score
+- `value`: the value of this score

 ## SoomlaProfile <a href="https://github.com/soomla/ios-profile/blob/master/SoomlaiOSProfile/SoomlaProfile.h" target="_blank"><img class="link-icon" src="/img/tutorial_img/linkImg.png"></a>